You look at your painting and sigh a breath of relief at how it turned out.

 Removing acrylic paint depends on the type of cloth and fabric the paint stays on.
 But oftentimes, the laundry process and the addition of a fabric softener (like this one from Downy) will remove the stains on your clothes.

-For stubborn acrylic paint stains, it is advised to use rubbing and denatured alcohol to remove the stains.
+For stubborn acrylic paint stains, use rubbing and denatured alcohol to remove the stains.
 The alcohol seeps into the seams of your clothes and washes out the paint.

 This makes alcohol an ideal choice for fabrics that were heat-setted, a process that makes the paint more permanent on clothes and fabrics, without damaging the fabric strands too much.